 Many men have had experiences of childhood sexual abuse in their lives.
 When we speak of childhood sexual abuse at Living Well, we are generally referring to sexual abuse a man experienced when he was young — historical abuse.

-Many men have experienced sexual abuse in their lives when they were young.
 Sexual abuse includes any unwanted sexual contact from another person, especially from someone in authority.
-Often the abusers are older members of the family and they are usually (but not always) men.
-Sometimes they are people in positions of authority like teachers, sports coaches, school counsellors, religious ministers or scout masters.
-For those who have spent time in boys’ homes and juvenile institutions, the abuse often came from staff and older guys.
-Indigenous Australians have had to struggle against the sexual abuse and assaults that occurred in missions and boys’ homes.
+Often the abusers are older or stronger members of the family, and they are usually (but not always) men.
+Sometimes they are people in positions of authority, such as teachers, sports coaches, school counsellors, religious ministers or scout masters.
+For those who have spent time in boy’s homes and juvenile institutions, the abuse often came from staff and older guys.
+Aboriginal and Torres Strait Islander people have had to struggle against the sexual abuse and assaults that occurred in missions and boys’ homes.

 Who can a man tell?

 “Who can a man tell” is an excellent booklet written specifically to assist men who have experienced childhood sexual abuse.
 It is also for partners, friends and family of men.
 Living Well wishes to express its appreciation to the men and women of the Education Centre Against Violence of New South Wales, for developing this valuable resource.

 Note: Not everything in this publication will be relevant to every man who experienced sexual abuse.
 Every individual’s experience is unique and every individual reacts differently to a given situation.
 When reading about the problems and difficulties which often derive from childhood sexual assault readers are, therefore, urged:

 - To recognise that the extent of these problems and difficulties will also vary very much from one person to another.

 - To select whatever information is helpful and applicable to them.

 - To recognise that, with appropriate help and support, problems and difficulties can be overcome, they can free themselves from the effects of the abuse, and develop a positive outlook on the future.